 - On low speed, add the dry ingredients.
 Turn the mixer up to medium-high speed and beat until combined.
 Finally, beat in the walnuts and chocolate chips.
 Cover and chill the dough for at least 45-60 minutes in the refrigerator (and up to 4 days).
 If chilling for longer than a few hours, allow to sit at room temperature for at least 30 minutes before rolling and baking because the dough will be quite hard.

 - Preheat oven to 350°F (177°C).
 Line baking sheets with parchment paper or silicone baking mats.

-- Roll the dough into balls, about 1.5 Tablespoons of dough each.
+- Roll the dough into balls, about 1.5 Tablespoons of dough each (I like to use this medium cookie scoop).
 Place 3 inches apart on the baking sheets and bake for 11-12 minutes or until the edges appear set.
 The centers will look a little soft.

-Make ahead tip: Cookies stay fresh covered at room temperature for up to 1 week.
+- Make Ahead Instructions: Cookies stay fresh covered at room temperature for up to 1 week.
 You can make the cookie dough and chill it in the refrigerator for up to 4 days.
 Allow to come to room temperature then continue with step 5.
 Baked cookies freeze well for up to 3 months.
 Unbaked cookie dough balls freeze well for up to 3 months.
 Bake frozen cookie dough balls for an extra minute, no need to thaw.
-Click here for my tips and tricks on freezing cookie dough.
+Read my tips and tricks on how to freeze cookie dough.